ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Constant: constant value to use as the first operand
 - Operation: binary operation to perform.
 Possible values are addition, subtraction, multiplication, division, modulo, power ($x^\text{constant}$), and exponentiation ($\text{constant}^x$)
   - Attempting to perform a division by $0$ results in an output of $0$
-  - If the operation is addition or subtraction, the constant value is used as output when there are no inputs.
-For other operations, $0$ is used instead <!-- TODO: re-check behaviour for power/exponentiation once one is decided -->
+  - Attempting to perform $0^0$ results in $1$ when the operation is power and $0$ when the operation is exponentiation
+  - When there are no inputs, the operation is performed using an input of $0$

 \begin{figure}[H]
     \centering